We Are Caretakers

 When Aldo Leopold embarked in the field of ecology and natural resources management in the tall grass prairies of Wisconsin, he posited that, "the first rule of intelligent tinkering is to keep all of the pieces intact."
 We are still working to understand the life histories and ecological relationships of the park's numerous threatened and endangered wildlife and plant species.
 In order to prevent the endangered species within our park from going extinct, Natural Resources Managers of the National Park Service are looking at the larger scale of the ecosystem that the species lives within, and managing this critical habitat for their protection and recovery.

-Experience the Great Outdoors
+3. Engage Visitors with the Great Outdoors

 The appreciation of our local nature is a celebration of the diversity and uniqueness of the Bay Area.
 Many suburbanites and rural dwellers have known the grief of losing a natural area to urban development.
 Every city in the world was formerly a wilderness, and our parklands give us a glimpse into the past, and a reminder of the California Coast that awed early adventurers and pioneers.
 As with most things in life, we tend to value what we have a relationship with, and the best way to cultivate an appreciation for your local flora and fauna is to get out there and experience it.
 Get out on a hike, take a ranger led tour, or participate in a natural areas stewardship program!